nhsengland/datascience/docs/our_work/Publications.md

 **Zoe Hancox**, Samuel D. Relton, Andrew Clegg, Philip G. Conaghan, and **Daniel Schofield**

-*Inclusion of mortality to hypergraphs alongside the most prevalent combinations of frailty condisitons.
-This paper demonstrates that this technique enables us to determine the probability of aquiring another condition as well as understanding the connection and sequencing of aquiring comorbidities.*
+*Inclusion of mortality to hypergraphs alongside the most prevalent combinations of frailty conditions.
+This paper demonstrates that this technique enables us to determine the probability of acquiring another condition as well as understanding the connection and sequencing of acquiring comorbidities.*

 ---